TechnicalInterviewPrep/urlShortener/README.md

 1. URL Shortening - recieve a url from the user and return a short url
 2. Redirection - recieve a request to a short url and redirect to the original url

 We don't need to dive into the specifics of how these will work yet, but you should have a general idea of how we'll handle each use case.
-For the url shortening, we'll have some type of hashing function that will take a long url and return back a short url.
-We'll store the key-value pair in some sort of hash table for fast lookups during a redirect request.
+For the url shortening, we'll have a hashing function that will take a url and return back a hash value.
+We'll store this hash value to url mapping in a data store and use the hash value as a short url.
+When we recieve a request to a short url, we'll lookup the long url and return a redirect.

 Other potential use cases that you could ask about include:
   * Analytics